Secondary sex characteristic: Males

 The increased secretion of testosterone from the testes during puberty causes the male secondary sexual characteristics to be manifested.
-Testosterone directly increases size and mass of muscles, vocal cords, and bones, deepening the voice, and changing the shape of the face and skeleton.
+Testosterone directly increases size and mass of muscles, vocal cords, and bones, deepening of the voice, and changing the shape of the face and skeleton.
 Converted into DHT in the skin, it accelerates growth of androgen-responsive facial and body hair but may slow and eventually stop the growth of head hair.
 Taller stature is largely a result of later puberty and slower epiphyseal fusion.
 Overall, male secondary sex characteristics include: